Contents

 std.mem.arena unsafe 🔝

-Standard library implementation of arena allocation, marked as @noborrow but unsafely returned from constructors.
+Standard library implementation of arena allocation.
 Pointer arithmetics yield offsets within arenas.

 This file is marked with the unsafe keyword.
 This means that its internal implementation (only) could be subject to bugs that the language's design otherwise eliminates.
 By using this file as a direct or indirect dependency you are trusting its implementation.
 Given this trust, consider other non-unsafe files using it as safe.